adjust/react_native_sdk/README.md

   );
 }
 ```
-- You'l have to add `new AdjustPackage()` to the list of packages like this:
+- You'll have to add `new AdjustPackage()` to the list of packages like this:
 ```java
 @Override
 protected List<ReactPackage> getPackages() {